Kipre-Georges/CHAMPIONNAT-FOOTBALL-/README.md

-Ce programme python va vous permettre de consulter qui sont les  5 premieres equipes des 5 championnats majeur d'europe dans le domaine du football.
+This python program will allow you to consult which are the first 5 teams of the 5 major European championships in the field of football.